halfaya/Music/Soundness/README.md

 2. Single line piano, 3 levels of recursion.
 Fixed the bug from version 1 and made other small changes.
 3. Four line piano, 2 levels of recursion.
 Lines are folded together not following the proof structure.
 4. Four line piano/organ, 2 levels of recursion.
 Version 3 for two pianos and two organs.
+5. (FARM 2021) Four line piano/organ, 2 levels of recursion.
+Version 4 with some new motives.

 ## Instructions